Buragadda PraneetBlogs

 Nominee Predeceased the Member

 If the registered nominee passed away before the EPF member and no fresh nomination was filed, EPFO cannot process the claim under Form 20.
-The rightful legal heirs must instead apply through form 51f epf.
+The rightful legal heirs must instead apply through Form 51f epf.

 Disputes Among Family Members